Eacles imperialis: Egg

 The female will lay eggs at dusk.
 It will do so either singly or in groups of 2 to 5 on either side of a host plant leaf.
 The eggs hatch in roughly ten days to two weeks.
 Newly hatched larvae will eat the shell of the egg they emerged from.

 Larva

 At the end of each instar, a small amount of silk is spun on the major vein of a leaf.
-The larvae then latches onto the silk with its anal claspers and prolegs and begins to molt.
+The larva then latches onto the silk with its anal claspers and prolegs and begins to molt.
 It first becomes dormant and undergoes apolysis, then after an additional day or so, undergoes ecdysis.
-The larvae emerges from its old exoskeleton, puffs up, and hardens as it enters the next instar.
+The larva emerges from its old exoskeleton, puffs up, and hardens as it enters the next instar.
 This species will sometimes eat the old exoskeleton for protein nutrition.

-Similar to many other Saturniidae larva, the imperial moth has five instars.
+Similar to many other Saturniidae larvae, the imperial moth has five instars.